 According to this chart, the average U.S. citizen was 30 percent better off in 1929 than in 1913—a postwar gain second only to Czechoslovakia's, where per-capita income had risen by 45 percent.
 By 1938, however, the average American was only 21 percent richer than in 1913, making the United States' record the worst of the bunch.

 Perhaps, after seeing me run through these statistics, you're expecting me to add, "ergo, the New Deal was a flop."
 But I know better than that.
-To make the case that the New Deal failed, I need to convince you, not only that it didn't bring recovery, but that a different set of policies might well have done so.
+To make the case that the New Deal failed, I need to convince you, not only that it fell well short of fulfilling its promise to achieve a full recovery, but that a different set of policies might well have done just that.
 And that's why this series is only just getting started.

 Continue Reading The New Deal and Recovery: